-- This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' which requires individual schools and colleges to have an effective child protection policy. - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes but is not limited to: - Keeping Children Safe in Education (KCSIE) - Working Together to Safeguard Children (WTSC) - Ofsted: Education Inspection Framework - Framework for the Assessment of Children in Need and their Families 2000 - Kent and Medway Safeguarding Children Procedures - Early Years and Foundation Stage Framework (EYFS) - The Education Act 2002 - Education and Inspections Act 2006 - The Education (Independent School Standards) Regulations 2014 - The Non-Maintained Special Schools (England) Regulations 2015 - The Human Rights Act 1998 - The Equality Act 2010 (including the Public Sector Equality Duty) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
-Such arrangements will have to have regard to any guidance issued by the Secretary of State. - Sandling Primary School will follow local or national guidance in response to any emergencies.
-We will amend this policy and our procedures as necessary but regardless of the action required, our safeguarding principles will always remain the same and the welfare of the child is paramount. - Sandling Primary School recognises that as a result of the Covid-19 pandemic, some members of our community may have been exposed to a range of adversity and trauma including bereavement, anxiety and in some cases experienced increased welfare and/or safeguarding risks.
-We will work with local services, such as health and the local authority, to ensure necessary support is in place.
+- This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' (KCSIE) which requires individual schools and colleges to have an effective child protection policy. - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
+This includes but is not limited to: - o Keeping Children Safe in Education (KCSIE) - Working Together to Safeguard Children (WTSC) - o Ofsted: Education Inspection Framework - o Framework for the Assessment of Children in Need and their Families 2000 - o Kent and Medway Safeguarding Children Procedures - o Early Years and Foundation Stage Statutory Framework (EYFS) - o The Education Act 2002 - o Education and Inspections Act 2006 - o The Human Rights Act 1998 - o The Equality Act 2010 (including the Public Sector Equality Duty) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
+Such arrangements will have to have regard to any guidance issued by the Secretary of State. - Laleham Gap School will follow local or national guidance in response to any emergencies.
+We will amend this policy and our procedures as necessary but regardless of the action required, our safeguarding principles will always remain the same and the welfare of the child is paramount. - Laleham Gap School recognises that as a result of the Covid-19 pandemic, some members of our community may have been exposed to a range of adversity and trauma including bereavement, anxiety and in some cases experienced increased welfare and/or safeguarding risks.
+We will work with local services, such as health and the local authority, to ensure necessary support is in place. - Laleham Gap School is a Unicef Rights Respecting School.
+We recognise the need to ensure that all rights taught and maintained within our school to help keep our children safe.
+All of the rights are relevant to this child protection policy, those which have particular relevance are the following: - o 3 Adults must do what's best for me. - 19 I have the right to be protected from being hurt or badly treated. - o 36 I have the right to be kept safe from things that could harm my development. - o 39 I have the right to help if I have been hurt, neglected or badly treated.

-1.3 Definition of safeguarding
+1.3 Definition of Safeguarding